 In improving the Single Market, the EU and its Member States should not only aim at the harmonisation of national rules at the EU level.
-They should also aim at better regulation by eliminating duplicative legislative framework and at the liberalisation and deregulation.
+They should also aim at better regulation by eliminating duplicative legislative framework and aim at the liberalisation and deregulation.

-The BRT would like to emphasise that the EU should make a policy through Regulations in the areas in which the uniform application of policy throughout the EU is crucial.
+The BRT would like to emphasise the importance, however, that the EU should make a policy through Regulations in the areas in which the uniform application of policy throughout the EU is crucial.